AdobeDocs/cc-everywhere/src/pages/guides/concepts/mobile-web-support-webview.md

 ##### Login issues

-In case you are facing issues with the login process on iOS, contact your Adobe representative and ask them to switch the SUSI-Light sign-in experience to SUSI.
+In case you are facing issues with the login process on iOS, contact your Adobe representative and ask them to **switch the SUSI-Light sign-in experience to SUSI**.

 ### Complete Configuration Flow